 If you have a disability and/or medical/mental health condition or had academic accommodations in high school or another college, you may be eligible for academic accommodations at Monmouth College under the Americans with Disabilities Act (ADA).
 Monmouth College is committed to equal educational access.
 To discuss any of the services offered, please call or meet with Jennifer Sanberg, Associate Director of Academic Support and Accessibility Services.
 The ASAS office is located on the first floor of the Hewes Library, opposite Einstein's Bros Bagel.
 They can be reached at 309-457-2257 or via email at: academicsupport@monmouthcollege.edu

-5.1 Calendar
+6.1 Calendar

-This calendar is subject to change based on the circumstances of the course.
-A detailed, day-by-day calendar of reading requirements and expected exam dates can be found on the course website.
+This calendar aspirational and is subject to change based on the circumstances of the course.
+A more detailed, regularly updated calendar can be found on the course website.